Arterial Transitway Corridors Study

 After completing the initial study in April 2012, Metro Transit also explored potential for the arterial BRT concept in two additional corridors: Chicago-Fremont, which extends the concept from Chicago Avenue into north Minneapolis on Fremont and Emerson avenues; and a new corridor, Penn Avenue.

-The B Line would run on West 7th Street between downtown St. Paul, Minneapolis-St. Paul International Airport and the Mall of America.
-Initially scheduled to open in late 2016, the B Line project is now on hold as Ramsey County studies transit in the Riverview Corridor for future implementation.
+The West 7th Street corridor between downtown St. Paul, Minneapolis-St. Paul International Airport and the Mall of America was initially identified as the B Line, scheduled to open in late 2016.
+A rapid bus line in that corridor is now on hold as Ramsey County studies transit in the Riverview Corridor for future implementation.